futureclint/when-to-go-outside/README.md

     }
 }

-// Loop end to beginning and remove items from end of array that are post-sunset for (let i = (hourBlock.length - 1); i > 0; i--) {
+for (let i = (hourBlock.length - 1); i > 0; i--) {
     let hour = getBlockHour(hourBlock[i]);
     if (hour > sunsetHour) {